olliw42/mLRS-docu/docs/MSPX.md

  ***Recommendation***

 Since INAV 8 in combination with mLRS can provide all features over MspX, it is recommended to only use a single UART MspX connection for most vehicles.
-The only exception is the 2.4 GHz FLRC mode that can provide 111 Hz RC rate.
+The only exception is the 2.4 GHz FLRC mode that can provide 111 Hz RC rate over CRSF.
 Due to a performance limitation in INAV, this mode had to be limited to 37 Hz RC rate over MSP.
 Use a separate CRSF UART instead, to achieve full 111 Hz RC update rates in this mode.
 All other features will work as normal.

 ### INAV 7